It has been a

 Things to do Right After You Buy a Home in MN

 I’m often amazed at how many new homeowners do not change the locks before or as soon as possible after they move in.
-It would be best if you prepared to do this before you close on your house.
-Even when you have met the former owners and think they would never hold back a key, you have no idea how many other keys may be circulating or who may have them.
-If you want to save some coin, you can buy a rekeying kit.
+It would be best if you were prepared to do this before closing your house.
+Even when you have met the former owners and think they would never hold back a key, you have no idea how many other legends may be circulating or who may have them.
+If you want to save some coins, you can buy a rekeying kit.
 You could also change the locks yourself (it’s easy) or have a handyman perform the task.

 Saving Money to Buy a House in MN is not Easy